Setting Properties to Allow Incremental Rebuilds of Aggregates

 Allowing incremental rebuilds of aggregates does not cause rebuilds to be incremental.
 After an aggregate is defined, the AtScale engine determines the type of rebuild it will use for the instances of the aggregate.
 The first instance of an aggregate is built with a full build.
 Rebuilds occur to refresh aggregates with new or changed data.
 After the AtScale engine determines which type of rebuild to use for an aggregate, it always uses that type of rebuild unless the model is edited and redeployed.
 After redeploying, the AtScale engine again determines which type of rebuild to use for a defined aggregate.
 The choice that the engine makes can differ from the choice it made for the previous version of the model.

-To configure incremental aggregate rebuilds:
+To configure AtScale's standard, view-based incremental aggregate rebuilds:

 -